 One of the key elements of becoming a content writer is ensuring audience understanding.
 This means you should always have a good idea of your audience.
 Eventually, based on that information you can write your content and match the intent of your audience.
 But that’s not all because several other factors are equally important in your journey to becoming a successful content writer.

-Yes, we are talking about the writing tone too, and herein, in this write-up we will discuss both the importance of identifying your target audience and developing a writing voice and tone.
+Yes, we are talking about the writing tone and the role of AI in writing.
+Herein, in this write-up, we will discuss both the importance of identifying your target audience and developing a writing voice and tone for them and for AI models.

 Understanding Audiences and Content Objectives